matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 jupyter lab
 ```

-or you can use Python or notebooks from VSCode.

-If you go via Anaconda Navigator, be sure that the `TP_AI` environment is activated.
+or you can use Python or notebooks from VSCode directly.
+Just be sure that `TP_AI` is displayed in the terminal or VSCode interface.
+Same for Anaconda Navigator.

-**NOTE**: If you have red `UserWarning` about missing `CUDA_PATH`, do not worry, this does not stop the simulator from working.
+### Juypter interactive figures

-**NOTE**: To have HyperSpy figures be interactive, add the following to a cell in you notebook and run it:
+To have HyperSpy figures be interactive, add the following to a cell at the top of your notebook and run it:

 ```python
 %matplotlib widget